 Film for Economic Justice in the Volunteer State

-Working Films, United for a Fair Economy, and partner organizations throughout Tennessee are embarking on a collective process to support organizing for economic justice and the move toward resilient and sustainable communities in the state.
-Together we developed and launched a six city screening tour featuring Citizen Koch, The Hand That Feeds, American Teacher, Inequality for All, Freedom Summer, and Blood on the Mountain.
-In 2016, in partnership with leaders from across the state, we will launch a participatory storytelling and organizing campaign called “Tomorrow’s Tennessee”, to challenge social and environmental injustice in the state.
+Working Films, United for a Fair Economy, and partner organizations throughout Tennessee embarked on a collective process in 2015 to support organizing for economic justice and the move toward resilient and sustainable communities in the state.
+Together, we developed and launched a six city screening tour featuring Citizen Koch, The Hand That Feeds, American Teacher, Inequality for All, Freedom Summer, and Blood on the Mountain.
+In 2016, in partnership with leaders from across the state, we launched a participatory storytelling and organizing campaign called “Tomorrow’s Tennessee”, to challenge social and environmental injustice in the state.

 “The crew at Working Films provide a much needed service for the working folks in our communities.
 I commend you for your passion, diligence, perseverance, professionalism, social awareness, and activism with those in our society whose voices are rarely if ever heard."- Erica Gagne, Coalition for the Protection of People and Equal Rights